Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Update-AzureRmRecoveryServicesAsrServicesProvider.md

 PS C:\> $currentJob = Update-AzureRmRecoveryServicesAsrServicesProvider -ServicesProvider $ServicesProvider
 ```

-Starts updating the passed services provider and returns the job for tracking.
+Starts the operation of refreshing the information from the specified ASR services provider and returns the ASR job used to track the operation.

 ## PARAMETERS

 ### -InputObject
-{{Fill InputObject Description}}
+Input Object: Specifies the ASR services provider object corresponding to the ASR services provider that identifies the server for which information is to updated(refreshed.)

 ```yaml
 Type: ASRRecoveryServicesProvider